 Fuel economy for the Super 8 ranges from about 70mpg (2-stroke 50cc and 4-stroke 150) to 90mpg (4-stroke 50).
 You can expect quite a bit less from your 2-stroke 50cc if highly modified.
 The fuel milage isn’t class leading but it’s pretty good.
 A derestricted 2-stroke Super 8 is capable of 45mph, so buyers should choose carefully between the 150cc model and the 2-stroke 50.
 The 150 model is faster still (about 60mph) but the insurance costs are likely to be quite a bit lower if you opt for the 2-stroke 50cc.

 Overall, the Super 8 is very nice scooter.
 It’s got sharp sporty styling and the 2-stroke has the performance potential to compete with scooters like Yamaha’s BWs 50 and Aprila’s SR50.
 The low price of the Super 8 is likely going to be enough to convince many buyers that it’s worth accepting simpler engine technology while competitors like Aprilia’s SR50 are using fancy liquid cooled, direct injected, fuel injected motors.
 Like its competitors, the Super 8 has a front disc brake and reasonable underseat storage.
 Aprilia does take it a step further with a glovebox and a rear disc brake, but you do pay a large premium for that.
 The Super 8 is an affordable entry into the high performance scooter scene and it’s also a lot easier to work on and cheaper to maintain than the SR50.

-OWNER REVIEWS - Browse the Kymco Super 8 50 / 150 Owner Reviews
+OWNER REVIEWS (7) - Browse the Super 8 50 / 150 Reviews REVIEW - Add Your Review